 We’re not prepared to live in a smaller house.
 Not drive cars.
 Live in a foreign country.
 Hell – we spend about $1,000 per month on just groceries and household products alone.
 I’m not sure how people make this work as their cap to their total overall budget for housing, taxes, gas, food, etc.

 The other thing that bugs me about this is the fact of the unknown.
 Say you ARE able to pull off this lifestyle for 5 years and make it work.
 But then suddenly you find out you have cancer.
 Or maybe the neighborhood you live takes a turn for the worst, and you feel its time to move.
-Or after a while your kids want to college and you don’t want to see them saddled with tens of thousands of dollars of debt.
+Or maybe you have diabetes, want to secure your family’s financial future and have to buy life insurance as a diabetic, resulting in premiums you no longer can afford.
+Or after a while your kids want to go to college and you don’t want to see them saddled with tens of thousands of dollars of debt.
 These are all very real things that DO happen.
 I should know – each of them happened to people in my life.

 Option 2 – Save and Invest Like There’s No Tomorrow!